AnB2Murphi/Strand_Space2Murphi/README.md

 Difficulty<br>
 ---
--There are three agents in Otway-Rees including Alice, Bob and Server.
+- There are three agents in Otway-Rees including Alice, Bob and Server.
 Besides, We implemented a mechanism for forwarding secrecy with the help of `tmp` message.
--Diffie Hellman is one of the earliest practical examples of public key exchange implemented within the field of cryptography which involes sophicated mathematics theories, e.g., modular exponentiation.
+- Diffie Hellman is one of the earliest practical examples of public key exchange implemented within the field of cryptography which involes sophicated mathematics theories, e.g., modular exponentiation.
--5G EAP-TLS authentication is a practical protocol to ensure the communication security.
+- 5G EAP-TLS authentication is a practical protocol to ensure the communication security.
 There are four participating entities in this protocol, UE, SEAF, AUSF and SUPI.
 It's hard to explore the whole state space because of numerous message exchanged.
 Installation<br>
 ---
 In our experiment, AnB2Murphi tool is run on a PC server with macOS Catalina.<br>